“Bozos on the Bus”

 At these times, she is as much of an observer of herself as he is.

-She surprises herself with this knowing but moreover intrigued by the way it transpires.
+She surprises herself with this knowing, but moreover, intrigued by all of what happens between them.

 She is what he allows her to be.